bnaftali1/cse5914-capstone/README.md

 # Getting Started with Create React App
 This back-end section include 2 parts now.
 One for local use of elastic search, and another one for bonsai use of elastic search.
+#### **The py file to handel data with elasticSearch in bonsai is the bonsaiElasticSearch/demo.py.**

-The final dataset is the titles of movies include their relative people like actors and directors.
+## The final dataset is the titles of movies include their relative people like actors and directors.
 The limitation requirement for this set includes:
 - Those relative people must have brith_date.
 - Those titles are about movies.